inductiva/inductiva/docs-sources/how-it-works/machines/shared-dedicated-resources.md

 ## Available Resource Types

-Inductiva provides three types of computational resources, each optimized for different simulation patterns and workloads.
+Inductiva provides three types of computational resources you can launch for your simulations.

 ### Machine Group
 A collection of homogeneous machines designed to operate individually,